mrapp-ke/MLRL-Boomer/doc/references/index.rst

 **Gradient-based Label Binning in Multi-label Classification**

-Gradient-based label binning (GBLB), which is an extension to the original algorithm, was proposed in the following paper.
+Gradient-based label binning (GBLB), which is an extension to the original algorithm, was proposed in the following `paper <https://link.springer.com/chapter/10.1007/978-3-030-86523-8_28>`_.
 A preprint version is available on `arxiv.org <https://arxiv.org/pdf/2106.11690.pdf>`__.

 *Michael Rapp, Eneldo Loza Mencía, Johannes Fürnkranz and Eyke Hüllermeier.
 Gradient-based Label Binning in Multi-label Classification.
-In: Proceedings of the European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD), 2021, Springer.*
+In: Proceedings of the European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD), pages 462-477, 2021, Springer.*

 .. code-block:: bibtex